Fix: “Error: 0xC0000005 (0x0) N” in COD Black Ops Cold War?

 Disabling Third Party Apps

-9. Once your PC boots up, try launching the game to see if it encounters the issue.
+9. Once your PC restarts, try launching the game to see if the issue still appears.

 ABOUT THE AUTHOR